Preparing for a Study Abroad Trip - Prior to July 1

 - Verify class has met the minimum enrollment requirements.

-- Complete and submit the following forms with signatures prior to class registration as outlined in the Study Abroad Forms Calendar [pdf]:
+- Complete and submit the following required Study Abroad Trip Information Form [Word] with signatures prior to class registration as outlined in the Study Abroad Forms Calendar [pdf].

 One Month Prior to Departure